PAUL34913/msp1-cv/README.md

 ### Scope

 For this project I have decided to use a single page for the bulk of the information, whilst using independant pages for contact, blog, portfolio and CV download.
 I believe by doing this, the initial page will read like a CV and give the user the important information first, with the organisation of content based on what I believe is priority to the user.
-Blog and portfolio will have their own pages, to give them a personal space for returning users.
+Blog and portfolio will have their own pages to give them a personal space for returning users.
 CV download will link to a traditonal styled CV in .PDF format so that the user can download and/or print if required.
 I have also provided social links to various platforms including my GitHub repositories.

 The index page will include sections for: